ajhs-legal/terms-of-service/non-circumvention/dispute-resolution.md

 #### Informal Dispute Resolution

 Before serving a demand for arbitration of a Claim, you agree with the Company to first notify each other of the Claim or potential Claim.
-You agree to notify Goodlawyer of the Claim at by email to [help@goodlawyer.ca](help@goodlawyer.ca), and the Company agrees to provide to you a notice at your email address on file (in each case, a “Notice”).
+You agree to notify Goodlawyer of the Claim at by email to [help@goodlawyer.ca](help@goodlawyer.ca), and the Company agrees to provide to you a notice at your email address on file (in each case, a “**Notice**”).
 You and the Company then will seek informal voluntary resolution of the Claim.
 Any Notice must include pertinent account information, a brief description of the Claim, and contact information, so that you or Goodlawyer, as applicable, may evaluate the Claim and attempt to informally resolve the Claim.
 Both you and the Company will have 60 days from the date of the receipt of the Notice to informally resolve the other party’s Claim, which, if successful, will avoid the need for further action.

 #### Binding Arbitration and Waiver